-The Best Trends in Experiential Tech – April 2019 Edition
+The Best Trends in Experiential Tech – April 2019

 In this periodic review, we’ll be trendspotting the latest and greatest ways technology is being woven into world class experiences and events.
 Buckle up and enjoy the following rabbit hole of fun, inspiring, and spectacular uses of emerging technologies in the experiential field.